AALL Executive Leadership Institute

 Please contact AALL at firstname.lastname@example.org by July 9, 2021 to request live captioning services.

-LAW LIBRARIAN AND PROFESSOR OF LAW, YALE LAW SCHOOL
+LAW LIBRARIAN & PROFESSOR OF LAW, YALE LAW SCHOOL

 Cadmus’s research focus, publications, and presentations cover topics such as law and technology, the evolving role of the modern-day law library, open access to legal information, and law library management and administration.
 Most recently, she was the Archibald C. and Frances Fulk Rufty Distinguished Research Professor of Law and Director of the J. Michael Goodson Library at Duke University.
 She was previously the Edward Cornell Law Librarian at Cornell University and held roles at the law libraries of Scalia Law School, George Mason University, and the University of Oklahoma.
 She serves on several legal information advisory boards, and is active in library associations, including AALL, where she served as president from 2018-2019.